tomekmarchi/Acid/README.md

 What is Acid?
 =======
 Acidjs is an ECMA script library that focuses on scalable real-time self-constructing SPAs(single-page applications).
-Acid proposes a highly modular enviorment where recourses are split up and pulled on the fly.
+Acid proposes a highly modular enviorment where resources are split up and pulled on the fly.
 Acid is also the core library of Menrvah, which is an enhancement of the Acid library.

 DOM
 -----------------------